SquadcastHub/squadcasthub.github.io/pages/mydoc/configure_slo.md

 #### 4. What determines a Healthy or Unhealthy SLO?

 Healthy or unhealthy is based on how rapidly the error budget is getting depleted.
+Slo burn rate indicates how fast your error budget is getting consumed relative to your SLO’s target length.

+For eg: if have 99.9% target for a month, then you will get 43.12 min of downtime, Which means you can burn 1.43 Min(43.12/30) of error budget every day.
+If you burn a total of 30 min of error budget within the first 10 days of your SLO duration then it will turn unhealthy.

+So the SLO which is Healthy today is because it's consumed less error budget than allocated for the days its been since the SLO started.

 #### 5. Can I automatically associate incidents with an SLO?